genesis-sim/genesis-2.4/genesis/src/README.txt

     a sibling directory "genesis-2.4/pgenesis".
 This is required for the installation of PGENESIS.

-    The recommended way to create the Makefile is with:
+    The easy way to create the Makefile is with:

        ./configure --prefix=/usr/local/genesis-2.4/genesis